When you mention fun things to do in Bali, most people generally think about areas such as Seminyak, Canggu & Ubud.

 We have to throw a bit of culture in on your Bali holiday.
 After all, how much alcohol, beach life and food can you have:)

 Also, stay for the Kecak Fire Dance (a Balinese dance & music drama) that’s sure to keep you mesmerized with their tunes.
-I can bet anything that you have never seen or heard anything like this before.
+I can bet anything you have never seen or heard like this.